Bromwich Castle

 Bromwich Castle was a motte castle in the large village now called Castle Bromwich in the West Midlands.
 Bromwich Castle is a scheduled monument.

+Bromwich Castle was rebuilt using stone in 1168 by the de Bromwich family.

 The site was excavated by Birmingham Museum between 1969 and 1971, revealing evidence of a timber lining to the motte, 12–13th century buildings inside the bailey, and a 16th-century house.
 Evidence of a Roman settlement was also uncovered.
 The remains of a motte and bailey castle have been largely destroyed by the construction of the M6 motorway.
 The location where the castle once stood is now occupied by a roundabout interchange.